AnthonySteele/anthonysteele.github.io/AgainstAutomapper.md

 ## When to Use AutoMapper

-The author, Jimmy Bogard says:
+The author, Jimmy Bogard [says](https://jimmybogard.com/automappers-design-philosophy/):

+> I set out to build a tool that:
+>
+> * Enforced a convention for destination types
+> * Removed all those null reference exceptions
+> * Made it super easy to test

 > AutoMapper works because it enforces a convention.
 It assumes that your destination types are a subset of the source type.
 It assumes that everything on your destination type is meant to be mapped.
 It assumes that the destination member names follow the exact name of the source type.
 > With AutoMapper, we could enforce our view model design philosophy.
 This is the true power of conventions - laying down a set of enforceable design rules that help you streamline development along the way.

+So there is a better case for AutoMapper when the mapping is is "wide but shallow" i.e. lots of fields to map, but the names map exactly without complex configuration.
+The value add seems to be in object flattening and null handling - but this might not be so important any more, since modern c# has several new tricks to deal with nulls.

 > If you find yourself hating a tool, it's important to ask - for what problems was this tool designed to solve?
 And if those problems are different than yours, perhaps that tool isn't a good fit.

-I agree with that, but I think it's a corollary the cases at which AutoMapper excels are a _tiny_ subset of the real-world uses that it is put to.
-And that the required discipline to make the usage of it transparent is seldom present, because there's nothing enforcing that discipline other than higher maintenance costs a while later.
+I don't disagree with that, but I think it's a corollary the cases at which AutoMapper excels are a small subset of the real-world uses that it is put to.
+And that the required discipline to make the usage of it transparent by sorting out the underlying mismatches is seldom present, because there's nothing enforcing that discipline other than higher maintenance costs later on.

 ## Example